cmusatyalab/gabriel/examples/README.md

 ## One Way

-The one way clients capture a frame, send it to the server, but then the server sends frames to cognitive engines that display the frames.
+The one way clients capture a frame, sends it to the server, then the server sends frames to cognitive engines that display the frames.
 The server replies to the clients to return tokens, but these replies do not contain any results.